robin-raymond/zax.io/compiler-directives.md

 myType : MyType

-// OKAY: the warning `asynchronous-not-deep` will not be issued later := func(myType)
+// OKAY: a warning `asynchronous-not-deep` will not be issued later := func(myType)

 // ...